-You do not require a special backpack for this tour, any bag is sufficient.
-Pack all your things like wallet, keys, sunscreen, repellent, medicine etc. The bottom of the canoe might get wet during canoeing, so bring one garbage bag to keep keep your bag dry.
+Pack all your things separately in plastic bags in your backpack.
+Bring 3-4 large garbage bags to put your backpack in during the canoe rides.
+The bottom of the canoe might get wet during canoeing.
 You can get garbage bags at Dollarama.
 Pack your snacks, rain coat, long sleeve top, your shoes, and insect repellent at the top of your backpack so you can have easy access to them.
 Do not pack your water inside your backpack - keep it separate outside your backpack.